alexandrst88/terraform-variables-generator/README.md

 # terraform-variables-generator

-Simple Tool for Generate Variables file from Terraform Configuration.
+Simple Tool to Generate Variables file from Terraform Configuration.
 It will find all *.tf files in current directory, and generate variables.tf file.
 If you already have this file, it will ask to override it.

 ## Build